manips-sai-org/sai2-interfaces/docs/03-display/README.md

 faster rate, use the [plot](../09-plot/README.md) or [logger](../08-logger) elements.
 * `decimalPlaces`: Required.
 How many decimal places to display.
+* `displayAsRowVector`: Optional.
+If the key is a vector, it will be shown as a row vector.
 ## Example

 We have provided a Python script that will write to three keys called